EARLY BIRD DISCOUNTS NOW AVAILABLE

 3-4hrs · 10km approx

 Your final day features an epic sea kayaking adventure, visiting some of the most spectacular parts of Phang Nga Bay.
 Head to Ao Por pier to meet your local guide and be briefed on the day's activities, which will be tailored to the tides.
 Out on the water, you'll use a large longtail boat as a floating base.
-Circumnavigate tropical islands, discover hidden beaches and snorkel in the clear warm sea, taking in the gnarled limestone formations.
-Head ashore for a spot of lunch and a wander through the mangroves.
-Head back to dry land in the evening to have one final dinner with your fellow adventurers in the buzzing streets of Phuket Old Town.
+Circumnavigate tropical islands, discover hidden beaches and take in the gnarled limestone formations.
+Head ashore to Koh Yao Noi for a spot of lunch before a final paddle and to snorkel in the clear warm sea.
+Once back on dry land, have one final dinner with your fellow adventurers in the buzzing streets of Phuket Old Town.

 Day 10